 If you will be absent for a scheduled exam, it is a different procedure.
-Please refer to BlackBoard in LSS Student Information>Assessment.
+Please refer to LSS Student Information>Assessment in BlackBoard.

 Catching UpAsk the lecturer for copies of any handouts and advice about guided reading.
 Check BlackBoard to see whether work has been posted there for the missed session.
 Please talk to the lecturer or your Personal Tutor if you are experiencing difficulties catching up.

 Staff are not normally able to offer individual tuition to students who have missed lectures or seminars.